zibalina007/Charts/README.md

 - setLibrary()

-  Set the chart library after creation (Example: from highcharts to google)
+  Set the chart library after creation (Example: from highcharts to google).

   ```
   Charts::new('line', 'highcharts')->setLibrary('google');